 All employees are required to comply with the policies and procedures of Hospice of Holland, Inc. and with all state, federal, and other regulatory requirements.
 They will also comply with confidentiality laws as described in the Notice of Privacy Practices as well as accepted professional standards and practice.

 Education and Experience

-- Experience: Two years of recent clinical experience with one year of Hospice experience preferred.
+- Experience: Has two years of recent clinical experience.
+Home care or Hospice experience is desired.

 Skills and Knowledge

 - Demonstrated excellent organization, observation, good nursing judgment and verbal/written communication skills.
 Understands hospice philosophy and issues of death/dying.